sampsonjoliver/rotation-lib-java/README.md

 ## Rotation Matrix
 Provides methods to get a 3- or 4-wide and deep rotation matrix representing the rotation from a {w,x,y,z}-formatted rotation vector.

-Provides a mmethod to get the angular difference between two rotation matrices.
+Provides a method to get the angular difference between two rotation matrices.